 Delete Name of the table

 Ans.
-Replication is the mechanism which is used to synchronize the data among the multiple servers with the help of a replica set.
+Replication is the mechanism that is used to synchronize the data among the multiple servers with the help of a replica set.

 Ans.
 CREATEDATABASE Command is used to create any database in the SQL Server.
 Following is the way to use this command: